ohaibbq/diaspora-packages/source/README.md

 or forcing a complete update of Gemfile.lock using 'bundle update' (a potentially problematic operation):
      % ./make-dist.sh -f bundle

+In other cases, script fails due to bad state e. g., after other errors.
+Try to just remove the cached diaspora dir:
+    % rm -rf dist/diaspora

+or everything:
+    % rm -rf dist

+before making a new try.

 #### Implementation